Search for a type of infrastructure, a federal program, or a geography.

 Why We Created This Tool

-Ideally, infrastructure—transit, roads, plumbing, wires, and even homes—links all people to the resources they need to live a full life.
-It connects people to education and jobs, ensures access to quality dwellings, carries clean water, and provides parks to promote community health.
-The US federal government has recently expanded investment in infrastructure through the 2021 Infrastructure Investment and Jobs Act (IIJA) and has maintained funding for the Department of Housing and Urban Development (HUD).
-These investments are intended to make transportation safer and more effective, increase access to broadband internet, ameliorate water quality, and reduce housing costs, while ensuring benefits go to communities where they are needed most.
+Ideally, infrastructure—transit, roads, plumbing, power lines, and even homes—links all people to the resources they need to live a full life.
+It connects people to education and jobs, ensures access to quality dwellings, transports clean water, and provides parks to promote community health.
+The US federal government recently expanded investment in infrastructure through the 2021 Infrastructure Investment and Jobs Act (IIJA) and the 2022 Inflation Reduction Act (IRA), and has maintained funding for the Department of Housing and Urban Development (HUD).
+These investments intend to make transportation safer and more effective, increase access to broadband internet, ameliorate water quality, and reduce housing costs, while ensuring benefits go to communities where they are needed most.

-The distribution of dollars through new investments will have equity implications that are critical to understand in order to prevent worsening disparities.
-Through the SITE tool, we aim to explore the equity implications of federal infrastructure investments by evaluating the funding distribution of programs originating from IIJA and HUD.
+The distribution of dollars through new investments will have equity implications that will be critical to understand in order to prevent worsening disparities.
+Through the Spending on Infrastructure Towards Equity (SITE) tool, we aim to explore the equity implications of federal infrastructure investments by evaluating the funding distribution of grant programs originating from IIJA and IRA as well as longstanding programs funded by HUD.
 Our work responds directly to the Biden administration’s pledge to “allocat[e] federal resources to advance fairness and opportunity.”

 To our knowledge, this is the first project to attach equity metrics to the national distribution of infrastructure funding.
-Readers may also be interested to explore the data and analysis available at the following sites:
+Readers may also be interested in exploring the data and analyses available at the following sites:

 How to Use This Tool